 Myocarditis is inflammation of the myocardium with necrosis of cardiac myocytes.
 Myocarditis may be caused by many disorders (eg, infection, cardiotoxins, drugs, and systemic disorders such as sarcoidosis) but is often idiopathic.
 Symptoms can vary and can include fatigue, dyspnea, edema, palpitations, and sudden death.
 Diagnosis is based on symptoms and clinical findings of abnormal electrocardiography (ECG), cardiac biomarkers, and cardiac imaging in the absence of cardiovascular risk factors.
 Endomyocardial biopsy confirms clinical diagnosis of myocarditis.
 Treatment depends on the cause, but general measures include drugs to treat heart failure and arrhythmias and rarely surgery (eg, intra-aortic balloon pump, left ventricular assist device, transplantation).
 Immunosuppression is of use in certain types of myocarditis (eg, hypersensitivity myocarditis, giant cell myocarditis, myocarditis caused by sarcoidosis)..

-Athlete’s heart is a constellation of structural and functional changes that occur in the heart of people who train for > 1 hour most days.
+Athlete’s heart is a constellation of structural and functional changes that occur in the heart of people who train for prolonged durations (eg,> 1 hour most days) and/or frequently at high intensities.
 The changes are asymptomatic; signs include bradycardia, a systolic murmur, and extra heart sounds.
 Electrocardiographic (ECG) abnormalities are common.
 Diagnosis is clinical or by echocardiography.
 No treatment is necessary.
 Athlete’s heart is significant because it must be distinguished from serious cardiac disorders.